darkreactions/DRP/README.md

   4. Creating a User
   5. Connecting a User to BitBucket with an SSH Key
   6. Using a Test Bed ON the DRP Server
+  7. Using a Test Bed OFF of the DRP Server
+  8. Accessing the GitHub Repo
 2. **Django Management Commands**
   1. generate_model
 3. **Database**